EricFecteau/rust-data-analysis/src/1_start/data.md

 ## Large file

 This section will create a large CSV file and a large Parquet file.
-If you have the LFS files from 2011 to 2024, you will need at least 16 GB of RAM (or pagefile / swap memory).
-You can reduce the number of years you download if you have less RAM, and most of the examples will focus on 2023 and 2024.
+This will become a "larger-than-memory" dataset.
+At no point will all the data be in memory at the same time.
+It will use approximately 5 GB of RAM.
 You can run this script using `cargo run -r --example 1_2_4_large`.

 ```rust
 === Rust 1_2_4_large evcxr